kejek/henrymeds/README.md

 1. You can use a get request to the route: `http://henrymeds.test/api/schedules/{provider_id}` to get the schedules available for that provider.
    <img width="1324" alt="Screenshot 2023-12-14 at 2 19 53 PM" src="https://github.com/kejek/henrymeds/assets/3529051/aa47a69b-7150-447f-adcd-afa715448bb7">

+## Updating Schedules

+1. Just like creating a schedule, you can use a put request to the route: `http://henrymeds.test/api/schedules/{provider_id}/{schedule_id}` to update the schedule of that provider.

+## Deleting Schedules

+1. Just like creating, you can use a delete request to the route: `http://henrymeds.test/api/schedules/{provider_id}/{schedule_id}` to delete the schedule.

 ## Creating a Reservation

-1. As a client, you can post to the route: `http://henrymeds.test/api/reservations/add/{provider_id}` with the following body:
+1. As a client, you can post to the route: `http://henrymeds.test/api/reservations/{provider_id}` with the following body:
     - time (format: yyy-dd-mm hh:ii:ss)
 2. This should return a success with the reservation slot.
 Confirmed is false by default.
 3. You should not be able to create another reservation as a different client or same client on the same provider for the same slot.